The Organic Research Centre was born out of crisis

 In the 1970s the major global political issue was the oil crisis.
 Oil and natural gas are major raw materials in agriculture – not only as fuel but also the energy for fertiliser manufacture and in agrochemical production where it is the source ‘ingredient’ for pesticides.

-Our founder, David Astor started to think about how farmers would grow food without the dependence on oil and the use of finite resources as early as 1974.
-His research led him to explore organic agriculture as a solution but despite desperately searching, he could not find practical advice as to how to farm organically in the UK.
+As early as 1974, our founder, David Astor, started to think about how farmers could grow food without being dependent on oil and other finite resources.
+Working with Lawrence Woodward (who became our first CEO), their research led them to explore organic agriculture as a solution.
+However, despite searching everywhere, they could not find any practical advice on farming organically in the UK.

-This quest led him to European research institutes, and he started to recognise the need for organic farming research and advice in the context of UK agriculture – and so the Organic Research Centre was born.
+This quest led them to European research institutes, and a pivotal meeting and association with Prof Hardy Vogtmann, who the University of Kassel had just appointed the world’s first University Chair in Organic Agriculture.
+Together they recognised the need for organic farming research and advice in the context of UK agriculture – and so the Organic Research Centre was born.
 The crisis of the time, finite reserves of fossil fuels remains with us, but the imperative to develop better food and farming systems is now greater than ever with climate change, wildlife collapse, declining phosphate reserves, intensification of livestock and human health issues all urgently needing to be addressed.

 The Organic Research Centre (ORC) is the UK’s leading, independent, research charity working for better farming, food and health, promoting environmental sustainability, quality food and health and wellbeing for all.